-scalar.
-This variable is used to keep track of the level of recursion of intquad2 and may start out with a different value if your program terminated inside of the integration function on a previous run.
-Always set intrec explicitly to 0 before any calls to intquad2.
+GLOBAL intord scalar, the order of the integration.
+The larger intord, the INPUT more precise the final result will be. intord may be set to scalar.
+This variable is used to keep track of the level of intrec recursion of intquad2 and may start out with a different value if your program terminated inside of the integration function on a previous run.
+Always set intrec explicitly to